harikrshm/Groww_FAQ-Chatbot/frontend/assets/logos/README.md

 # Logo Files

+## No Logos Required

+The application does not require any logo files.
+The welcome page displays only the title and content without logos.

+If you need to add logos in the future, you can:
-Please place the following logo files in this directory:
+1. Place logo files in this directory

-1. **groww_logo.png** - Groww logo (circular icon with blue and teal/green wave pattern)
-2. **sbi_mutual_fund_logo.png** - SBI Mutual Fund logo (blue emblem with "SBI MUTUAL FUND" text)

-The welcome component will automatically display these logos if they are present in this directory.
-If the logos are not found, placeholder text will be displayed instead.
+2. Update the welcome component to display them
+3. See `LOGO_SPECIFICATIONS.md` for format requirements (if needed)